GPUTreeShap: Massively Parallel Exact Calculation of SHAP Scores for Tree Ensembles: Introduction

 \section{Introduction}

-} \IEEEPARstart{E}{xplainability} and accountability are important for practical applications of machine learning, but the interpretation of complex models with state-of-the-art accuracy such as neural networks or decision tree ensembles obtained using gradient boosting is challenging.
-Recent literature~\cite{ribeiro2016should,Selvaraju_2017_ICCV,explainable_survey} describes methods for ``local interpretability" of these models, enabling the attribution of predictions for individual examples to component features.
+Explainability and accountability are important for practical applications of machine learning, but the interpretation of complex models with state-of-the-art accuracy such as neural networks or decision tree ensembles obtained using gradient boosting is challenging.
+Recent literature~\citep{ribeiro2016should,Selvaraju_2017_ICCV,explainable_survey} describes methods for ``local interpretability" of these models, enabling the attribution of predictions for individual examples to component features.
 One such method calculates so-called SHAP (SHapley Additive exPlanation) values quantifying the contribution of each feature to a prediction.
-In contrast to other methods, SHAP values exhibit several unique properties that appear to agree with human intuition~\cite{lundberg2018consistent}.
-Although SHAP values generally take exponential time to compute exactly, the special structure of decision trees admits a polynomial-time algorithm.
-This algorithm, implemented alongside state-of-the-art gradient boosting libraries such as XGBoost~\cite{ChenG16} and LightGBM~\cite{lightgbm}, enables complex decision tree ensembles with state-of-the-art performance to also output interpretable predictions.
+In contrast to other methods, SHAP values exhibit several unique properties that appear to agree with human intuition~\citep{lundberg2018consistent}.
+Although exact calculation of SHAP values generally takes exponential time, the special structure of decision trees admits a polynomial-time algorithm.
+This algorithm, implemented alongside state-of-the-art gradient boosting libraries such as XGBoost~\citep{ChenG16} and LightGBM~\citep{lightgbm}, enables complex decision tree ensembles with state-of-the-art performance to also output interpretable predictions.

 However, despite improvements to algorithmic complexity and software implementation, computing SHAP values from tree ensembles remains a computational concern for practitioners, particularly as model size or size of test data increases: generating SHAP values can be more time-consuming than training the model itself.
 We address this problem by reformulating the recursive TreeShap algorithm, taking advantage of parallelism and increased computational throughput available on modern GPUs.
 We provide an open source module named GPUTreeShap implementing a high throughput variant of this algorithm using NVIDIA's CUDA platform.
 GPUTreeShap is integrated as a backend to the XGBoost library, providing significant improvements to runtime over its existing multicore CPU-based implementation.